Leptis Magna

 Not far from Lepcis Magna lies Villa Dar Buc Ammera, where a significant mosaic commemorates the gladiatorial combats of the city's amphitheater.
 Typically, the spectacle commenced early in the day with animal fights, such as bulls against bears.
 Around noon, condemned criminals faced execution ad bestias.

-Below, an excavated cult statue from the reign of Hadrian (117-138 AD), initially discovered in 1912, is now housed in the National Archaeological Museum in Tripoli.
-This statue depicts the cult of the "great mother goddess," a widely popular deity throughout the ancient Mediterranean, fitting for a cosmopolitan hub like Lepcis Magna.
+Below, an excavated cult statue from the reign of Hadrian (117-138 CE), initially discovered in 1912 CE, is now housed in the National Archaeological Museum in Tripoli.
+This statue depicts the cult of the "great mother goddess", a widely popular deity throughout the ancient Mediterranean, fitting for a cosmopolitan hub like Lepcis Magna.

 circa 80-120 CE